 - Crypto-related transactions and related operations directly or through APIs or other technologies

-Some banks have cautiously begun though.
+Some banks have cautiously begun to do so, though.
 All banks are established under strict financial regulations that place risk mitigation, know-your-customer compliance, and preventing fraud and money laundering at the top of their priorities.
-Regulation in many countries is still not yet clear concerning many issues such as how banks should prove “source of funds” for crypto deposits or whether a traditional bank can accept crypto deposits that have a fiat-pegged value.
+Regulation in many countries is still not yet clear concerning issues like how banks should prove “source of funds” for crypto deposits or whether a traditional bank can accept crypto deposits that have a fiat-pegged value.

 When it comes to individual clients who are investing in cryptos, finding a legacy bank to accept crypto-derived funds is legally and logistically easier than for crypto businesses, which many still regard as risky and confusing.
 Banks that are caught accepting funds from which the source is unclear (whether from crypto or other “grey money” realms, can be fined or banned by regulators, so it’s easy to understand banks’ reluctance.